Germinator Adds Dr. Jay Noller to its Scientific Advisory Board

 January 20, 2021

-Germinator Mobile Sanitizing and Disinfecting, a national leader in the sanitizing and disinfecting industry, is pleased to announce the addition of Dr. Jay Noller to its Scientific Advisory Board effective Jan.
+Germinator, a national leader in the sanitizing and disinfecting industry, is pleased to announce the addition of Dr. Jay Noller to its Scientific Advisory Board effective Jan.
 1.

 Dr. Noller has been a pioneer in the agricultural field, providing 21 years of leadership at Oregon State University (OSU).
 As a member of the Germinator Scientific Advisory Board, Dr. Noller's contributions will include assisting with the design and execution of proposed studies to explore the remediation of surface and food acquisition of COVID-19 through grants from the US Department of Agriculture and other entities.